-The Aggies are ranked No. 18 in the Associated Press Poll, No. 20 in the ESPN/USA Today Coaches' Poll and finished No. 22 in the Bowl Championship Series standings.
-The Aggies defeated Toledo is the Famous Idaho Potato Bowl played at Boise, Idaho on Saturday, December 15 by the score of 45-13.
+The Aggies were ranked No. 18 in the Associated Press Poll, No. 20 in the ESPN/USA Today Coaches' Poll and finished No. 22 in the Bowl Championship Series standings in 2012.
+The Aggies defeated Toledo in the Famous Idaho Potato Bowl played in Boise, Idaho on Sat., Dec.
+15 by the score of 45-13.

-Utah State has had one of its best overall seasons in school history in 2012 as with an 11-2 record, set the single-season school record for victories, including a school record six at home.
-USU also also won six league games for just the second time in the history of the program and posted the school's first-ever perfect 6-0 conference record en route to the Western Athletic Conference Championship.
+Utah State had one of its best overall seasons in school history in 2012 with an 11-2 record, setting a single-season school record for victories, including a school-record six at home.
+USU also won six league games for just the second time in the history of the program and posted the school's first-ever perfect 6-0 conference record en route to the Western Athletic Conference Championship.
 The Aggies captured their first-ever road victory over a nationally-ranked team when they downed No. 19 Louisiana Tech by the score of 48-41 in overtime.
 Utah State appeared in the Associated Press Poll for three consecutive weeks for the first time in school history as well as the ESPN/USA Coaches Poll' and BCS standings for the first time ever.

-Under Sanford's tutelage, Utah State senior running back Kerwynn Williams led the team with 1,277 rushing yards on 200 carries (106.4 ypg) with 12 touchdowns and also led the team with 43 catches for 663 yards and five TDs.
-Williams led the team with 24 big plays of over 20 yards (17-rushing and 7 receiving) and each had receptions of 74, 76, and 86 yards.
-The Aggie offense averaged 44.8 points and 502 yards of total offense per game over the final six contests of the year, including senior tight end Kellen Bartlett, who had 18 receptions for 111 yards and four touchdowns.
+Under Sanford's tutelage, Utah State senior running back Kerwynn Williams led the team with 1,277 rushing yards on 200 carries (106.4 YPG) with 12 touchdowns and also led the team with 43 catches for 663 yards and five TDs.
+Williams led the team with 24 big plays of over 20 yards (17-rushing and 7 receiving), including receptions of 74, 76, and 86 yards.
+The Aggie offense averaged 44.8 points and 502 yards of total offense per game over the final six contests of the year, highlighted by senior tight end Kellen Bartlett, who had 18 receptions for 111 yards and four touchdowns.

-Williams was one of 17 Utah State players to take home All-Western Athletic Conference honors as he was named to the first team.
-Bartlett took home Honorable Mention All-WAC plaudits.
+Williams was one of 17 Utah State players to take home All-Western Athletic Conference honors, as he was named to the first team.
+Bartlett took home Honorable Mention All-WAC honors as well.
 Of Williams' seven career 100-yard rushing performances, six came in 2012 under Sanford's tutelage.
-The Aggies were second in the WAC and 26th nationally in total offense (460.5 ypg) as well as second in the WAC and 37th nationally in rushing offense, totaling 192.5 ypg in 2012.
+The Aggies were second in the WAC and 26th nationally in total offense (460.5 YPG) as well as second in the WAC and 37th nationally in rushing offense, totaling 192.5 YPG in 2012.

 “I’m really happy for Mike.
-He wants to be a head football coach again and it’s hard to get those jobs,” said former USU and current Wisconsin head coach Gary Andersen.
+He wants to be a head football coach again and it’s hard to get those jobs,” said former USU and current Oregon State head coach Gary Andersen.
 “I know it’s hard for him to leave Utah State University, but he feels like this is a great opportunity and he has made a decision that he thinks betters himself and his family.
-I’m very supportive of it and I wish him and his family all the best.”
+I’m very supportive of it and I wish him and his family all the best.

 During that same season, Utah boasted one of the nation's most balanced offensive attacks, averaging 236.06 yards per game on the ground and 263.67 yards through the air.